sentrie-sh/website/src/content/docs/structure-of-a-policy-pack/overview.md

 - Compiled to JavaScript using a built-in opinionated TypeScript compiler
 - Leverage full TypeScript power while keeping policies declarative

 For more information, see the [TypeScript Integration](/reference/using-typescript/) reference.
-For a list of built-in modules, see the [TypeScript Integration](/reference/typescript-integration/) reference.
+For a list of built-in modules, see the [Built-in TypeScript Modules](/reference/typescript_modules/) reference.

 ## Organization